-The loss of a language is important in "Tehueldhe" because Alexandro is truing to some a woman life but Can't because he Alexandro is trying to some a woman's life but Can't because he doesn't know the language and not many other people do either.
-It is important in "Linguist on Mission to Save Invit Fessil Language Dissuppearing with the Ice" because in the passage Lephard States that "if their language dies, their heritage and identity will die with it."
+The loss of a language is important in "Tehvelohe" because Alexandro is trying to some a womans life but Can't because he doesn't know the language and not many other people ob either.
+It is important in "Linguist on Mission to Save Invit Tessil Language Dissappearing with the Ice" because in the passage Leonard States that "If their language dies, their heritage and identity will die with it."